flameshot-org/flameshot/README.md

 ## Compilation

-To build the application in your system, you'll need to install the dependencies needed for it and Package names might be different for each distribution, see [Dependencies](#dependencies) below for more information.
+To build the application in your system, you'll need to install the dependencies needed for it and package names might be different for each distribution, see [Dependencies](#dependencies) below for more information.
+You can also install most of the Qt dependencies via [their installer](https://www.qt.io/download-qt-installer).
+If you were developing Qt apps before, you probably already have them.
+Also you can open and build/debug the project in Qt Creator IDE by opening `flameshot.pro` like all standard Qt projects.

 ### Dependencies